 You may also wish to consider these issues when deciding how much time to allow between flights.

 Do You Want Your Baggage to Arrive on Time?

 When it comes to baggage arrival, there are no guarantees.
 Your luggage is less likely to be left behind if you have allowed enough time between connecting flights for your suitcases to be transferred.
 Remember to pack all essential items, especially medications and valuables, in your carry-on bag.

 Do You Need to Eat Between Flights?

 Some travelers, particularly those who must pay close attention to their diets, need to eat between flights or need the wider choice of dining options that an airport terminal can provide.
-If you know you'll need to eat between connecting flights, add at least an hour to your connection time.
+If you know you will need to eat between connecting flights, add at least an hour to your layover time.

-Does Your Service Animal Need Food or a Potty Break?
+Does Your Service Animal Need Food or a Bathroom Break?